ben-cassese/squishyplanet/joss/paper.md

 The amplitude of these effects are quite small compared to the full depth of the transit, but could be easily detectable with a facility such as JWST, which now routinely achieves a white-light precision of a few 10s of ppm [@ERS_prism].

 We leave a detailed description of the mathematics and a corresponding series of visualizations for the online documentation.
 There we also include confirmation that our implementation, when modeling the limiting case of a spherical planet, agrees with previous well-tested models even for high-order polynomial limb darkening laws.
-More specifically, we show that that lightcurves of spherical planets generated with `squishyplanet` deviate by no more than 100 ppb from those generated with  `jaxoplanet` [@jaxoplanet], the JAX-based rewrite of the popular transit modeling package `exoplanet` [@exoplanet] that also implements the arbitrary-order polynomial limb darkening algorithm presented in @alfm.
+More specifically, we show that that lightcurves of spherical planets generated with `squishyplanet` deviate by no more than 100 ppb from those generated with  `jaxoplanet` [@jaxoplanet], the `JAX`-based rewrite of the popular transit modeling package `exoplanet` [@exoplanet] that also implements the arbitrary-order polynomial limb darkening algorithm presented in @alfm.
 Finally, we demonstrate `squishyplanet`'s limited support for phase curve modeling.

 We hope that a publicly-available, well-documented, and highly accurate model for non-spherical exoplanet transits will enable thorough studies of planets' shapes and lead to more data-grounded constraints on their interior structures.

 # Acknowledgements

-We acknowledge many helpful discussions with Avishi Poddar at the early stages of this project. ``squishyplanet`` also relies on ``quadax`` [@quadax], an open-source library for numerical quadrature and integration using JAX.
+`squishyplanet` relies on `quadax` [@quadax], an open-source library for numerical quadrature and integration in `JAX`. `squishyplanet` also uses the Kepler's equation solver from `jaxoplanet` [@jaxoplanet] and the finite exposure time correction from `starry` [@starry]. `squishyplanet` is built with the `JAX` library [@jax].
+We thank the developers of these packages for their work and for making their code available to the community.

 # References